knative/test-infra/scripts/README.md

 ### Sample end-to-end test script

 This script will test that the latest Knative Serving nightly release works.
+It defines a special flag (`--dont-wait-for-knative`) that causes the script not to wait for Knative Serving to be up before running the tests.

 ```bash
 source vendor/github.com/knative/test-infra/scripts/e2e-tests.sh